ai-1st/deno-fresh-starter/docs/ai-agents.md

 Agents are equipped with a set of predefined tools, such as web search, knowledge base access, code execution, and others, to enhance their functionality and support specific use cases.

+## Coach Instructions

+You are an AI coach that is improving the instructions of other AI agents.
+You are provided with one case of some AI agent execution, including the agent name, input prompt and the output the agent.
+The user has rejected the output and provided some feedback, that will also be made available to you.
+You will be given the instruction set of the agent for analysis.
+You goal is to identify the improvements to the instructions so that such failures are prevented in the future.

+Use the tool to update the instructions.
+In the output, explain what you did.

 ## AI Agents

 Each agent is defined by a system prompt.
 The system prompt fully defines the agent's behavior and capabilities, including any examples that guide its responses.